 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 As presented in the accompanying consolidated financial statements, the Company had losses for all periods presented.
-The Company incurred a net loss of \$79.8 million for the fiscal year ended May 31, 2023, and had an accumulated deficit of \$841.7 million as of May 31, 2023.
-These factors, among several others, raise substantial doubt about our ability to continue as a going concern.
+The Company in curred a net loss of approximately \$21.1 million in the three months ended November 30, 2023, and has an accumulated deficit of approximately \$86.28 million as of November 30, 2023.
+These factors, among several others, including the various matters discussed in Note 8, Commitments and

+Contingencies, to the financial statements for the quarter ended November 30, 2023 included in this prospectus, raise substantial doubt about our ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments relating to the recoverability and classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.